- About Us

 - Contact Us

-A contact lens exam takes place after your full eye exam.
+A contact lens exam and contact lens fitting takes place after your full eye exam.

 What happens during a contact lens exam?